tommilligan/prowl-github-app/README.md

 actions          +---------+
 ```

-**prowl** is a stateless node.js webapp.

-Bootstrapped from [probot](https://github.com/probot/probot), it listens for events from GitHub's events API and responds with actions.
-It has no internal state (DB, in-memory cache, container fs, etc.), which makes it easy to reason about.

-All inputs are driven by the target repo.

-### Workflow

 On each event, a preliminary check is run to see if it looks interesting.

 If the event _could_ trigger a merge, all checks are run through in full.
+Each layer is more involved:
+- index - listen for webhooks
+- events - filter out interesting events
+- middleware - load and calculate config
+- logic - work out which actions to apply
+- actions - act (unless `dry_run` is set)

 ```
 commit status     PR review